UrbsLab/FIBERS/README.md

    - Genetic operations (elitism, parent selection, crossover, and mutation) for new bin discovery and generation of the next generation of candidate bins
 3) Final bin evaluation and summary of risk stratification provided by top bins

-# Read More About FIBERS
+## Read More About FIBERS
 The first publication detailing FIBERS (release 0.1.0) and applying it to amino acid missmatch data in predicting graft failure in kidney transplantion can be found [here](https://www.sciencedirect.com/science/article/abs/pii/S1532046423000953?casa_token=txUcZIBcNgMAAAAA:RMGojJf4fp6fMwu38OZRNwtA-1cv8p7eSl0AW9i2gHxvfjbVij-W_Z6qkdQC6YDIj1aU5d31pA).

-# Using FIBERS
+## Using FIBERS
 Please note, we will not be further developing this FIBERS repository.
 Instead we point interested users to the [scikit-FIBERS repository](https://github.com/UrbsLab/scikit-FIBERS).
 Release 0.9.3 of scikit-FIBERS is a faithful re-implementation of this original FIBERS code other than adding a random_seed user parameter to ensure code reproducibility).
-Further development of the FIBERS algorithm will occur within this scikit-FIBERS repository.
+Further development of the FIBERS algorithm will occur within the scikit-FIBERS repository.

-## Using this implementation of FIBERS
+### Using this implementation of FIBERS
 Please see the FIBERS_Algorithm_Code.py file for full code of the FIBERS algorithm and its subfunctions.
 The Example.py file gives an example of how FIBERS would be run.
 In addition, the CoxModel_Implementation.py file gives an example of running a covariate-adjusted analysis of a top bin constructed by FIBERS in order to calculate a hazard ratio.

-# Citing FIBERS
+## Citing FIBERS
 If you use FIBERS in a scientific publication, please consider citing the following paper:

 Dasariraju S, Gragert L, Wager GL, McCullough K, Brown NK, Kamoun M, Urbanowicz RJ.
 HLA Amino Acid Mismatch-Based Risk Stratification of Kidney Allograft Failure Using a Novel Machine Learning Algorithm.
 Journal of Biomedical Informatics.
 2023 Apr 27:104374.